ChrisJamesC/PCML2012/README.md

-PCML2012
+Pattern Classification and Machine Learning 2012
 ========

-Pattern Classification and Machine Learning Cheat Sheet for the 2012 Exam.
-This class is provided in EPFL.
+Authors: Christopher Chiche, Alex Chap, Tobias Schlatter, Florian Savoy, Marc Zimmerman and Julien Perrochet.
+Copyleft EPFL 2012

+Feel free to use it and don't hesitate